The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Numerical results

-Figure~\ref{fig:demarco} plots the small-strike BS volatility smile for the same parameter sets.
-We compare BS-B, CEV-B, and DMHJ along with the exact volatilities from Tables~\ref{tab:set1}--\ref{tab:set3}.
-The DMHJ asymptotics use the mass at zero from CEV-B volatility at a zero strike.
-In all the sets, BS-B diverges to infinity ($\sim O(|\log k|)$) faster than DMHJ ($\sim O(\sqrt{|\log k|})$) as $k\downarrow 0$, indicating arbitrage.
-By contrast, CEV-B converges to DMHJ, indicating a lower degree of arbitrage.
-However, CEV-B and BS-B merge near the money.
-Therefore, CEV-B bridges DMHJ in a low strike and BS-B near the money.

-Although the mass at zero implied from Theorem~\ref{th:mass} may not be accurate, CEV-B is still consistent with DMHJ.
-The subplot (c) for Set 3 demonstrates this point well.
-As seen in Table~\ref{tab:set3}, BS-B and CEV-B over-predict volatility for Set 3.
-As a result, the mass at zero from CEV-B, $M_T=0.4955$, is well above the upper bound, $M_T=0.2220$, estimated from Eq.~\eqref{eq:bound} and the option value at $k=0.1$\footnote{The mass at zero implied from CEV-A is even higher as $M_T = 0.6079$, indicating that CEV-B is more accurate than CEV-A.}.
-We know that the upper bound is tight because the DMHJ smile with the value (DMHJ-2 in Figure~\ref{fig:demarco}(c)) captures the exact volatility at $k=0.1$ and 0.4.
-Although the mass-at-zero estimation is incorrect, CEV-B converges to DMHJ.
-Therefore, we still expect CEV-B to exhibit less arbitrage than BS-B. We investigate the arbitrage occurrence further in the next subsection.

-To demonstrate the accuracy of the mass-at-zero approximation in Theorem~\ref{th:mass}, we test against the result in \citet[Figure 1]{chen2019feeling}.
-They report accurate mass-at-zero values computed with the finite difference method for the base parameter set, $(F_0, \sigma_0, \beta, \vov, \rho) = (0.1,\, 0.2,\,0.1,\,0.1,\,-0.5)$, and several modifications from it.
-Figure~\ref{fig:mass} shows the comparison.
-To efficiently present the data points of $M_T$, we plot the scaled decay ratio, $-T \log M_T / T_0$ as a function of $T$, where $T_0$ is computed from Corollary~\ref{cor}.
-If $M_T$ is implied from Theorem~\ref{th:mass}, $-T \log M_T / T_0 \rightarrow 1$ as $T\downarrow 0$.
-Therefore, Corollary~\ref{cor} can also be tested in the plot.
-The approximations from Theorem~\ref{th:mass} (CEV-A and CEV-B) show good agreement with the exact values overall.
-In particular, Theorem~\ref{th:mass} is accurate for small $T$, supporting Corollary~\ref{cor}.
-Among the parameter variations, the increased vol-of-vol in subplot (d) shows the largest error at a same level of $T$.
+To demonstrate the accuracy of the mass-at-zero approximation in Theorem~\ref{th:mass}, we test with Set~4. \citet[Figure~1]{chen2019feeling} report the mass-at-zero values computed with the finite difference method for Set~4 and several modifications from the base values.
+Figure~\ref{fig:set4_m0} shows the comparison.
+To efficiently compare the small-time asymptotics of $M_T$, we plot the ratio of decay time scale, $-T \log M_T / T_0$, as a function of $T$, where $T_0$ is from Corollary~\ref{cor}.
+If $M_T$ follows Corollary~\ref{cor}, $-T \log M_T / T_0 \rightarrow 1$ as $T\downarrow 0$.
+Therefore, Corollary~\ref{cor} is verified from the plot.
+CEV-A and CEV-B from Theorem~\ref{th:mass} show good agreement with the exact values overall even though it is a correlated case ($\rho=-0.5$).
+In particular, they are accurate for small $T$, supporting Corollary~\ref{cor}.
+Among the parameter variations, the increased vol-of-vol in subplot (e) shows the largest error for the same level of $T$.
 This is consistent with fact that the analytic approximation deteriorates as $\vov\sqrt{T}$ rises.
-Interestingly, CEV-A shows better agreement than CEV-B, but this seems to be a coincidence for this parameter set.
+Unexpectedly, CEV-A shows slightly higher accuracy than CEV-B, which may just be a coincidence for this parameter set.